harishkotra/gaianet-docs/versioned_docs/version-2.0.0/getting-started/quick-start.md

 2. Run the command printed on the terminal to set up the environment path, it is started with `source`.
 ![](quick-start.png)

-3. Use the following command to initialize the GaiaNet node according to the configuration options in `$HOME/gaianet/config.json`.
+3. Use the following command to initialize the Gaia node according to the configuration options in `$HOME/gaianet/config.json`.
-By default, the GaiaNet is initialized with a [Phi-3](https://azure.microsoft.com/en-us/blog/introducing-phi-3-redefining-whats-possible-with-slms/) LLM and a [knowledge base about Paris](https://huggingface.co/datasets/gaianet/paris).
+By default, the Gaia is initialized with a [Llama 3.2](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct) LLM and a [knowledge base about Paris](https://huggingface.co/datasets/gaianet/paris).
 This command could take some time since it will download a very large LLM file.

 ```